 Kapacitor is a Real-Time Streaming Data Processing Engine

 Kapacitor is a native data processing engine in the TICK Stack.
-It can process both stream and batch data from InfluxDB.
-It lets you plug in your own custom logic or user-defined functions to process alerts with dynamic thresholds, match metrics for patterns, compute statistical anomalies, and perform specific actions based on these alerts like dynamic load rebalancing.
-It also integrates with HipChat, OpsGenie, Alerta, Sensu, PagerDuty, Slack, and more.
+It is build on an Open Source core, providing integrations through our Telegraf plugin to a variety of databases, services, applications for your metrics needs.
+Through our Chronograf interface, users can create custom logic or user-defined functions to create queries for their time based operations.
+Users can process alerts with dynamic thresholds, match metrics for patterns, compute statistical anomalies, and perform specific actions based on these alerts like dynamic load rebalancing.

 Today’s modern applications require more than just dashboarding and operator alerts—they need the ability to trigger actions.
 Kapacitor’s alerting system follows a publish-subscribe design pattern.
 Alerts are published to